Yegorich555/web-ui-pack/README.md

 ## Features

-- Independency on any frameworks
-- Possible to use **with/without** any frameworks (Angular, React, Vue etc.)
+- Possible to use **with/without** any frameworks like Angular, React, Vue etc. (because it's js-native logic)
 - Focus on accessibility (best practices)
-- Focus on scalability
+- Focus on scalability (every component is developed to easy inherit and redefine/extend default logic)
-- Built-in css-variables to use custom color themes
+- Built-in css-variables to use custom color-themes
-- Optimized for webpack (all components that you doesn't import are skipped from build)
+- Optimized for webpack (in build included only in-use components and helpers)
+- Zero dependancy (we don't need to wait for bug-fixing on another packages)
+- Always 100% test coverage via e2e and unit tests (it's must-have and always will be so)

 ## Installing